tposney/midi-qol/README.md

 * Better rolls can now use the merge card.
 * A Bug fix for a better rolls edge case when auto checking saves with players rolling saves but not using LMRTFY.
 * Magic Items are now fully supported with speed rolls, advantage/disadvantage on magic item spells/feats and resource consumption works.
 The only oddity is when casting an area effect spell (.eg. fireball) the template is not automatically placed, but once placed everything works as expected.
+* Fix for range target auto select config not working.
 ## v0.1.1
 Fixes a bug in better rolls spellcasting.
 Fixed a couple of localisation omissions.
-If you have meerge cards on for better rolls the saving throw results are not displayed - diable merge card for better rolls.
+If you have merge cards on for better rolls the saving throw results are not displayed - diable merge card for better rolls.

 ## Technical Differences:
 * midi-qol does not use the creation of chat messages as the triggeer anymore, rather it hooks the standard item.roll, item.rollAttack, item.rollDamage.